Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/README.md

 Each snapshot logs pool state, liquidity, vault balances, treasury holdings, and router state.

 #### Simulation & Bot Testing
-- [ ] **Fork MEV bot repos** and repurpose for MCV analysis:
+- [ ] **Experiment with Trading bot repos (Hummingbot, etc)** and repurpose for MCV analysis (look at guide/LPPsimulation.md)
   - Simulate arbitrage / rebate opportunities under LPP rules.
   - Start with micro-liquidity and gradually scale to full capacity.
   - Observe how rebates and retentions interact with price stabilization.
   - Derive potential **new revenue model** if rebate structure sustains arbitrage cycles.
+  - [ ] If the above works, find a way to remove humans and make it completely autonomous (AI) where (only) the bots store and access private keys, can withdraw and deposit funds, etc (thus creating the first ever AI self-sustaining economy).
-  - if works, keep and delete all "y.|_|", if not, reconfigure.
+  - if that^ works, keep and delete all "y.|_|", if not, reconfigure.
 - [ ] Test all (and add more edge cases to drain pools/vaults) with malicious ERC20 smart contract code/etc from security/SecurityHardening.md, then add guardrails to failing tests.
-- [ ] Retest all spec tests then retest MEV bot repo then Re-test...
+- [ ] Retest all spec tests then retest MEV (trading) bot repo then Re-test...

 ---